sefaamash/Health-website/README.md

 # Health-website
-This the frontend of healthcare website using html,css,js,jquery,bootstrap and AnimationonScroll
+This the frontend of healthcare website using html,css,js,jquery,bootstrap and AnimationonScroll.